khulnasoft-lab/design.khulnasoft.com/contents/components/token.md

 ### Interaction

-A token can include a Remove icon that comes with the functionality to remove the token from the set.
+Interactive tokens include a Remove icon, positioned at the end of the token.
+When enabled, users can click the icon to remove the token from the set.

-It is also possible to display view-only tokens, that cannot be removed from the set.
+It is also possible to display view-only tokens, that don't include a Remove icon and cannot be removed from the set.

 ## Demo